bashnesnos/grepp/README.md

 Last but not least.
 Just point grepp to a properties file and let it suck all the info it can find, so you can work with all the above straight away.

-TODO: make it pluggable too, since at the moment only log4j.properties are supported.
+TODO: make it pluggable too, since at the moment only 'log4j.properties' is supported.

 ### Build a report from log file

 Different sorts of: group by pattern, count stuff, calculate average (i.e. of your response times).
-Dump it ot a csv (so you can build a nice graph).
+Dump it to a csv (so you can build a nice graph).
+Or make your own report aggregator, plug it in and dump it to whatever format you want.

 Reporting accepts plugging new methods in (like if you want a 90% time calculation and it's not implemented).
 Thanks to Groovy.

-TODO: report aggregation format is almost generalized and pluggable; finish that
 TODO: add a DSL for it, so plugging in is easier than writing a full blown java/groovy Class
+TODO: add a DSL for report aggregation too

 ### Pluggable features